cbitter78/What-I-am-Learning/books/transforming_design_and_construction.md

 ### Quotes

 > First we teach people how to use Correct Data.
 Second we teach people how to use Data Correctly

+> Consider using tension-based language in framing the Conditions of Satisfaction.
+For example: “Needs to impress visitors as they approach and enter the building and yet not overwhelm the other buildings in the neighborhood.”

+> Shift the culture from one of “holding people accountable” to a culture of “being accountable.”